 Appreciated for the sensitivity and integrity of his interpretations, London based pianist and composer Alexander Boyd enjoys an international career as both soloist and chamber musician.

-Born in 1972 he made his Concerto debut in 1983 with the BBC Scottish Symphony Orchestra conducted by Yerzy Maksymiuk.
-Since his London Wigmore Hall debut in 2001 he has regularly performed there and at many of the UK’s leading concert halls, including London’s South Bank Centre, Barbican, Conway Hall, St Johns Smith Square, St Martins in the Fields, Birmingham’s Barber Institute and Cardiff’s St David’s Hall.
-He has performed throughout Europe and the US, also appearing at international festivals such as Yale and Tanglewood (US), Aldeburgh (UK), Banff (Canada) and Huntingdon (Australia).
+He made his Concerto debut at the age of 11 with the BBC Scottish Symphony Orchestra conducted by Yerzy Maksymiuk, and since his London Wigmore Hall debut in 2001 he has frequently performed there and at many of the UK’s leading concert halls including London’s South Bank Centre, Barbican, Conway Hall, St Johns Smith Square, St Martins in the Fields, Birmingham’s Barber Institute and Cardiff’s St David’s Hall.
+He has given recitals in Ireland, Belgium, Italy and the US, also appearing at international festivals such as Yale and Tanglewood (US), Aldeburgh (UK), Banff (Canada) and Huntingdon (Australia).

-The year ahead includes concerts in the UK and USA, and debut recitals in Mexico in partnership with Pro Musica.
-Alexander spent many of his formative years in Australia and frequently returns to give concerts there.
-This season his programme will include a premiere performance of his new composition “The Bride Suite”, based on the art works by his grandfather Arthur Boyd, at the Art Gallery of NSW in Sydney as part of their Resonate recital series.
-He will give further recitals in Melbourne, Canberra, Newcastle and for the Bundanon Trust.
+Recent years have included concerts in the UK and USA, debut recitals in Mexico in partnership with Pro Musica, and numerous concerts in Australia including performances in partnership with Musica Viva.
+Alexander frequently returns to Australia where he spent much of his childhood and this season his programme will include a premiere performance of his composition “The Bride Suite” based on the art works by his grandfather Arthur Boyd at the Art Gallery of NSW in Sydney as part of their Resonate recital series.
+He will give further recitals in Melbourne, Canberra, Newcastle, and for the Bundanon Trust.

-Alexander has composed the music for three films, “Galatea”, “Sogni d’Oro and “Art in Heaven”, and broadcast for BBC Radio and ABC Radio amongst many others.
-In 2020 he was invited by Steinway Pianos to join their international roster of Steinway Artists.
+Alexander has composed the music for three films, “Galatea”, “Sogni d’Oro and “Art in Heaven”, and broadcast for BBC Radio and ABC Radio amongst many others and in 2020 he was invited by Steinway Pianos to join their international roster of Steinway Artists.

 Alexander’s discography includes recordings of Chopin, Debussy and Schumann for the Abbas label, and more recently much of the Spanish repertoire with Claudio Records.